On the first three minimum Mostar indices of tree-like phenylenes: Introduction

-The Mostar index can measure the peripherality of each edge and consider the contribution of all edges to the overall peripherality of a given chemical graph.
-Peripherality is very important in mathematical chemistry, so the Mostar index is particularly important as a parameter to measure the size of the peripherality.
-Recently, the Mostar index was studied on trees and unicyclic graphs \cite{dmstz2018,hyzu2019}, on bicyclic graphs \cite{teph2019}, on cacti \cite{hyuz2019,lsxt2020}.
-Moreover, the graph opration for the Mostar index were considered \cite{iari2020} and the Mostar index was used to study properties of networks \cite{tank2020}.
-Also, in \cite{aocm2019,dngl2020,hlzh2020,xztd2021,xzdt2021} a cut method for the Mostar index was developed for benzenoid graphs.
-Some other recent investigations on the Mostar index can be found in \cite{mjnk2020,dgli2021,gaxu2020}.

-In this study, our aim is to solve the extremal problem of tree-type phenylenes with respect to Mostar indices. we determine the first three minimal values of the Mostar index of tree-like phenylenes with a fixed number of hexagons and characterize all the tree-type phenylenes attaining these values.
+Mostar indices can be used to measure the peripherality of chemical graphs, so in addition to chemical applications, Mostar indices have a wide range of applications in complex networks.
+It can be used to describe structural properties of the network.
+Mostar indices can also be used to extend quantum estimates and expand reactivity based on electronic descriptors.
+In this study, our aim is to solve the extremal problem of tree-like phenylenes with respect to Mostar indices.
+Using the methods of \cite{dngl2020}, we determine the first three minimum values of the Mostar index of tree-like phenylenes with a fixed number of hexagons and characterize all the tree-like phenylenes attaining these values.